nongiach/i3-auto-switch/README.md

 ## Install

+Copy bash the below commands into your shell, and it's installed.

 ```shell
 cat <<\EOF | sudo tee /usr/bin/i3-auto-switch
 # the file name that will be used to store the currently focused vim id